sapegin/blog.sapegin.me/Readme.md

 ## License

-You can use code (HTML/JS/CoffeeScript) of this website, but you *can’t* use design, Stylus/CSS, images and content.
+You can use code (HTML/JS/CoffeeScript) of this site, but you *can’t* use design, Stylus/CSS, images and content.